 Each party agrees that unless and until a definitive agreement between Goldman Sachs and the Company with respect to a Potential Transaction has been executed and delivered, neither Goldman Sachs nor the Company will be under any legal obligation of any kind whatsoever with respect to such a transaction by virtue of this or any written or oral expression with respect to such a transaction by any of their partners, managing directors, directors, officers, employees, stockholders, agents, or any other representatives, fiduciaries or advisors except for the matters specifically agreed to in this letter.
 The agreements set forth in this letter agreement may be modified or waived only by a separate writing between Goldman, Sachs & Co. and Enron Corp. expressly so modifying or waiving such agreements.

-The provisions of this agreement shall remain in effect until the earlier of the date (i) that such information is no longer Confidential Information within the meaning of this agreement, (ii) that a Potential Transaction is closed between Goldman Sachs and the Company, and (iii) that is one year from the date of the execution of this agreement.
+The provisions of this agreement (other than the restriction on solicitation for employment or employment set forth above) shall remain in effect until the earlier of the date (i) that such information is no longer Confidential Information within the meaning of this agreement, (ii) that a Potential Transaction is closed between Goldman Sachs and the Company, and (iii) that is one year from the date of the execution of this agreement.
+This agreement shall be binding on and inure to the benefit of each party's heirs, successors and assigns.

 GOLDMAN, SACHS & CO.
 Confirmed: